 15. You are required to choose an action here.

-Actions available currently for 'Asite' connector are:
+Actions available currently for the 'Asite' connector are:

 Get File Content - Click here to obtain the steps to download a file.

-20. Click on the text box to see available options.
+20. Click the text box to see available options.
 A popup screen would appear with tabs named 'Dynamic Content' and 'Expression'.

 21. Under 'Dynamic Content', use the search option 'Search dynamic content' to search for 'direct link'.
 Dynamic Content option enables you to pull dynamic values i.e. variables from Asite in this scenario.
 From the results, select 'DirectLink' and continue.